OtherToday/pgcap_toolkit/introduction/what-is-distributed-design.md

 #### HISTORY

 Distributed Design is an outcome of the intersection of two global trends: the Maker Movement and the digitisation of the discipline of design.
 This convergence has lead to the rise of a new market, in which creative individuals have access to digital tools that allow them to design, produce and fabricate products themselves and easily connect to a global network of collaborators.&#x20;

-Distributed Design is a spin off from the Fab City initiative, started by MIT and IAAC Barcelona in 2008 (link to something about Fab City).
-The initial Distributed Design platform was funded by Creative Europe (?), with X countries as partners.&#x20;

 #### BENEFITS